xiaohuawang/WebFinal/README.md

 ## Run in local
-npm install then npm start
+npm install then npm start then run in localhost 3000